Medicaid

-The Arc of Indiana welcomes today’s announcement by Family and Social Services Administration (FSSA) Secretary Mitch Roob that the planned 10% Medicaid rate cut for Applied Behavior Analysis (ABA) therapy will be reduced to 6%.
-The announcement was made at FSSA’s Quarterly Financial Review meeting.
-Families and advocates had raised concerns that a 10% cut…
+The Arc of Indiana appreciates the Family and Social Services Administration’s (FSSA) January 30 announcement that the planned 10% Medicaid rate cut for Applied Behavior Analysis (ABA) therapy will be reduced to 6%.
+Families and advocates had raised concerns that a 10% cut would significantly disrupt access to ABA services for their children.
+The 6%…

 Under a new process established by the Bureau of Disabilities Services (BDS), individuals who want to transition from a Supervised Group Living (SGL) setting to the Community Integration and Habilitation (CIH) waiver must reside in an SGL setting for a minimum of 365 consecutive days before being eligible to apply for a CIH waiver.
 This requirement…